 Explore the world from your global classroom aboard a Semester at Sea (SAS) Voyage!
-Whether you want to do a summer or semester program, SAS has a voyage for you.
 Take courses accredited by the University of Virginia while sailing around the world, earning UWEC credits.
 Semester at Sea is a great study abroad option for any major with a wide variety of courses offered on board for each program.
 The courses are delivered integrating each international experience to facilitate global, comparative, field based education.
 You will do Faculty Directed Practica in countries and curricula of your choice.
 To learn more about Semester at Sea and the upcoming voyages, click here!

 Semester at Sea is a fantastic program choice for students who want to see it all!
 Why not visit 11 international destinations while studying abroad instead of just one or two?
-For the spring 2014 voyage, see Hawaii, Japan, China, Vietnam, Singapore, Burma, India, Mauritius, South Africa, Ghana, and Morocco.
-For the Summer 2014 Voyage, see Portugal, Spain, Scotland, Ireland, Norway, Russia, Sweden, Finland, and Poland.
-Allow yourself a well-rounded study abroad experience!
+For the fall 2015 voyage, see Italy, Turkey, Spain, Senegal, Ghana, Brazil, Trinidad & Tobago, and Costa Rica.

 HOUSING & MEALS